alliancecan/driconnect/driconnect/content/program.en.md

 {{< paige/hero
     alt="Spring DRI Connect, May 27 - May 28, 2024"
     header="Program"
-    image="2024 DRI Connect homepage EN.png"
+    image="header_en.png"
     imageclass="rounded-4 shadow"
     stretch=true >}}

   We look forward to launching our call for contributions in early February, welcoming proposals for talks, posters, breakout sessions, and workshops.
 Stay tuned for detailed submission guidelines and session formats.

 {{< /paige/hero >}}